2018 NFC Championship Game: Rams' Super Bowl appearance

 The win advanced the Rams to Super Bowl LIII against the AFC Champion New England Patriots, the franchise's first Super Bowl since the then-St. Louis Rams advanced to and lost Super Bowl XXXVI after the 2001 season, also against the Patriots.
 It was the franchise's second Super Bowl appearance as the Los Angeles Rams, the only other appearance coming in a loss to the Pittsburgh Steelers in Super Bowl XIV following the 1979 season.
-It was also the first Super Bowl appearance for any Los Angeles-based franchise since the then-Los Angeles Raiders defeated Washington in Super Bowl XVIII following the 1983 season.
+It was also the first Super Bowl appearance for any Los Angeles-based franchise since the then-Los Angeles Raiders defeated the Washington Redskins in Super Bowl XVIII following the 1983 season.
 In a defensive game at Mercedes-Benz Stadium in Atlanta, the Rams and Patriots entered the fourth quarter tied, 3–3, before the Patriots prevailed by the score of 13–3, in the lowest-scoring Super Bowl in history.

 Concerns about Todd Gurley's NFC Championship Game performance

 Aside from the controversial officiating, one topic of note following the NFC Championship Game was the lack of contributions in the game by Todd Gurley.
 Gurley, the Rams' starting running back for most of the year, had signed a lucrative four-year, $60 million extension in the offseason.
 He then recorded 1,251 rushing yards, 580 receiving yards, and 21 total touchdowns through the first 14 games of the regular season, his efforts leading to him eventually being named to the Pro Bowl, before he missed the final two games with knee inflammation.
 In response, the Rams claimed C.J.
 Anderson off waivers; Anderson started the final two regular season games before both Anderson and Gurley played in the Divisional Round against the Cowboys, with each rushing for over 100 yards.
 However, in the NFC Championship Game, Gurley recorded just five touches with 13 total scrimmage yards and a rushing touchdown.
 Many media members suspected he had an injury, but McVay and the Rams insisted that his lack of production was not due to injury but instead to "game flow", with Gurley himself also denying injury and saying simply that his performance was "sorry".
 Gurley recorded 34 scrimmage yards on 11 touches in the Super Bowl.
 In March 2019, reports emerged that Gurley had arthritis in his knee, with his trainer confirming his knee had an "arthritic component" later in the offseason.
 Gurley played the 2019 season for the Rams, but was cut in the offseason after declining production, with three years remaining on his contract.
 Gurley played one more year for the Falcons in 2020 before eventually retiring from football.